Veterinary Technician Internship

 Candidates must also have excellent communication skills, enjoy working with people of all ages, and possess the ability to work in a team environment.
 They must be self-motivated, reliable, prompt, able to work in all weather conditions, and have strong attention-to-detail skills.
 A negative TB test must also be provided.

-Internships are unpaid and require 35-40 hours per week with an 11-week commitment beginning May 21st and ending August 3rd (with a break the week of July 2nd-6th).
+Internships are unpaid and require 35-40 hours per week with an 11-week commitment beginning May 20th and ending August 2nd (with a break the week of July 1st-5th).
 Dates are slightly flexible.
 Interns must provide their own accommodations and transportation.
 While the zoo does not pay for accommodations, we do have partnerships with a few local housing agencies that offer affordable living for our interns.
 Feel free to contact the phone number below with any questions regarding housing or other internship information.
-Applications are due on April 9th, 2018.
+Applications are due by April 1st, 2019.

 Please note this is not an animal care internship.
 This is an internship with the Education and Conservation Department working with our summer camp kids.
 You will work with our education animal collection to give programs, but will not be involved in the daily care/feeding of these animals.
 Do not apply to this opportunity if you are seeking an animal care internship.

 To apply, please send a resume and cover letter to Ms. Rachael Rost at firstname.lastname@example.org.
 To contact the Education Department by phone, please call 785-368-9137.